inzayn1/yelp-camp/README.md

-# 🌲 YelpCamp - The Ultimate Campground Sharing App
+# 🌲 YelpCamp - The Ultimate Campground

 > A full-stack web application where outdoor enthusiasts can share, review, and discover beautiful campgrounds 🌄.